statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

    - Explicitly as an S3 location (ex: `s3://my_bucket/my_query_results_folder/`)
    - OR as part of a setting within an Athena Workgroup

+3. Specify your AWS Organization region.
+It is expected that all of your AWS resources in Athena/Glue exist under 1 region.

 ### What IP addresses will Statsig access data warehouses from?

 [See FAQ](/data-warehouse-ingestion/faq#what-ip-addresses-will-statsig-access-data-warehouses-from)